PROSPECT-collaboration/LightInjection-Analysis/README.txt

 To make everything easy, change directory to GainAnalysis first.

 Manual Steps:
-1. Make Output Directory at desire location and desire name -> Output Dir
+1. Make Output Directory at desire location and desire name -> Output Dir.

-2. Change Parameters on PulseCruncher Config Files "LI_PulseCruncher.cfg"
+2. Change Parameters on PulseCruncher Config Files "LI_PulseCruncher.cfg".

-3. Edit Makefile to:
+3. Edit Makefile using any text editor: This makefile will run PulseCruncher using PulseCruncher's Config File (set integration windows and what channel to apply integration on, an example of PulseCruncher config file for light injection is locate within the GainAnalysis Folder named PulseCruncher.cfg).
+Within the make file, the term Location of InputFile means "where the unpacked waveform data are stored currently."
+Once the make file is completely prepared, run make on the terminal space to:
     Run PulseCrunhcer Job -> output to Output Dir
     Run .h5 to .root convertor -> output to Output Dir

-5. Combine Data Files: Copy and Paste ".root" Files in Output Dir to text file named "FileCombineList.txt" to combine step
+5. Combine Data Files: Copy and Paste ".root" Files in Output Dir to text file named "FileCombineList.txt" to combine step.
+A good trick to use is by typing "ls *.root" to list all ".root" files.

-6. Single Data File: Follow Terminal Steps to choose ".root" file for Gain Analysis
+6. Single Data File: Follow Terminal Steps to choose whichever ".root" file desire for Gain Analysis.

 Automate Step:
 7. Run ./LIAnalysis <combine files? yes or no>
     If 5 is true (yes), LIAnalysis will combine files in FileCombineList.txt and then Proceed to GainAnalysis.
-    If 5 is false (no), LIAnalysis will Proceed to GainAnalysis
+    If 5 is false (no), LIAnalysis will Proceed to GainAnalysis.